vinisalazar/metaphor/README.md

 - Annotation (with [Prodigal](https://github.com/hyattpd/Prodigal), [Diamond](https://github.com/bbuchfink/diamond), and the [NCBI COG database](https://www.ncbi.nlm.nih.gov/research/cog-project/))
 - Postprocessing (with custom scripts)

+Please cite these software if you use Metaphor.
+The bib files are located [here](./metaphor/workflow/bibs/) for your convenience.
+Metaphor will support automatic citation in the future.

 Metaphor aims to be concise, portable, and sustainable.
 It only includes third-party software that is properly packaged and easily installable.
 If you have any questions regarding Metaphor, please don't hesitate to open an issue.